lfzawacki/plastic-guitar/README.md

     $ ./start.sh midi guitar

     # Using a Guitar Hero 3 slider guitar and the sub_synth.ck
-    $ ./start.sh midi sub
+    $ ./start.sh sub guitar

-For running on Windows you may need to use [Cygwin](http://www.cygwin.com/) or [Msys](http://www.mingw.org/wiki/MSYS) to have access to a good terminal and then run the `start.sh` script.
+For running on Windows you may need to use [Cygwin](http://www.cygwin.com/) or [Msys](http://www.mingw.org/wiki/MSYS) to have access to a good shell and then run the `start.sh` script.

 ## Using with MIDI